IamLizu/sockmanage/README.md

-# SocketMaster
+# SockManage

-SocketMaster is a utility library for managing WebSocket connections, ensuring each user has a single active socket connection at any given time.
+SockManage is a utility library for managing WebSocket connections, ensuring each user has a single active socket connection at any given time.
 It uses Redis for persistence, making it suitable for scalable and distributed WebSocket applications.

 ## Features